WSuenaga/UNe3dMe/README_en.md

 <img src="src/qs_en_01.png">

-Provide a video file to generate **the image dataset**.
+Provide a video file to create an image dataset.
 Select **example01.mp4** inside **example/**.

 <img src="src/qs_en_02.png">

-Click `🚀 Create Dataset` to generate the image dataset.
+Click `🚀 Create Dataset` to create an image dataset.
-If the path is displayed under `🗂️ Currently Selected Image Dataset`, the process is successful.
+If a path is displayed under `🗂️ Currently Selected Image Dataset`, the dataset was created successfully.

 <img src="src/qs_en_03.png">

 ## 3.4.
 Creating a COLMAP Dataset
 Mip-Splatting requires a dataset in COLMAP format.
-A COLMAP-format dataset (**COLMAP dataset**) can be generated from the image dataset created in the previous step.
+A COLMAP-format dataset (**COLMAP dataset**) can be created from the image dataset created in the previous step.

 Go to the `📸 COLMAP` tab and click the `🚀 Run COLMAP` button.